Cymru Premier: Media coverage

-As of the 2018–19 season, S4C show one live game per matchweek from either the league, Welsh Cup or Scottish Challenge Cup if a Welsh team is involved.
-They also stream all live televised matches on the Sgorio Facebook page, as well as streaming an additional ten per season from these competitions exclusively online.
+As of the 2026–27 season, S4C show one live game per matchweek from either the league or Welsh Cup.
+They also stream all live televised matches on the Sgorio YouTube page.
+The BBC show 20 games a season exclusively on iPlayer, and the FAW stream all games on in-house pay platform Cymru Football TV.

-Weekly highlights of all league games are shown on S4C on a Monday night at 17:30, and thereafter on Sgorio's social media and YouTube channels.
+Weekly highlights of all league games are shown on Sgorio's social media and YouTube channels.

 The advent of the League has brought increased media coverage for its member clubs, notably from the Western Mail and Daily Post, as well as local press.

 Clubs

 Of the 20 clubs that played in the inaugural season of the League of Wales, ten have since been relegated yet to return, with one, Ebbw Vale, folding in 1998.
 For a list of all clubs past and present see List of Cymru Premier clubs.
 For a list of winners and runners-up of the Cymru Premier since its inception, and top scorers for each season, see List of Welsh football champions.

 Only two clubs have played in every season League of Wales/Cymru Premier since its inception.
 These two clubs are Aberystwyth Town and Newtown.
 As these clubs have been relegated as of the 2024–25 season, this will no longer be the case when the 2025–26 season kicks off.